Accessible Tables

 • Displaying structured information like schedules or contact lists

-• Organizing complex datasets
+• Organizing simple datasets

 • Showing numerical relationships and trends